-Outside Statutory Auditor Toshiaki Nakamura concurrently holds the position of Outside Statutory Auditor of Riso Kyoiku Co., Ltd. There is no special relationship between the Company and Riso Kyoiku Co.
-Ltd.
+Outside Statutory Auditor Toshiaki Nakamura concurrently holds the position of Outside Statutory Auditor of Riso Kyoiku Co., Ltd. and Tokyo Bay Hotels Corporation.
+There is no special relationship between these companies and the Company.

 3) Liability Limitation Agreement with Outside Directors and Outside Statutory Auditors